CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-loader-V0.34-JNI-protection-Part-1.md

 After some more analysis, we found that every obfuscated class has a unique XOR key despite the decryption algorithm remains the same.
 What's more, the XOR key is protected by junk code.
 That's a stumbling block we have to deal with.

-During the previous section, we have known that just before the last `ixor` instruction is about to be executed by JVM, the value of the top stack is the XOR key.
+During the previous section, we have known that just before the last `ixor` instruction is about to be executed by JVM, and the value of the top stack is the XOR key.
 Why don't we analyze the frame statically and grab the top-stack value as the  XOR key?

 The following code shows how we filter out the last XOR instruction using `Deobfuscator`'s `InstructionMatcher`